Careers at AWIS

 - Working with the ARC Network Communications Manager, implement targeted marketing campaigns (print, online, email, and social media).

-Please provide the following, as well as any additional information you believe is directly relevant to our selection by December 20, 2019.
+Please provide the following, as well as any additional information you believe is directly relevant to our selection.

 - Brief overview of your experience as a community engagement manager.
 Please include the number of individuals in your company and the level of experience the likely main point of contact will have.